 While the peas are cooking, add the garlic to the pan.
 Then add the peas to the vegetables and toss to combine.
 Add the chopped romaine lettuce and mint and pan toss again.

+Optionally, add the remaining tablespoon of butter.
 Season to taste with salt and pepper and serve immediately.